Cost and structure of education in Austria

 There are also preparatory courses and international Foundation programs at the universities themselves:

 Previously existing college programs were introduced to the Universities of Applied Sciences (Fachhochschulen) (UAS/FH)[6].
 FH offer students a professionally oriented higher education in bachelor’s programs (6 semesters) and master's programs (2-4 semesters).
-The studies can be full-time, part-time, or short-term for working studentsinternational students can obtain visas only for full-time programs.
+The studies can be full-time, part-time, or short-term for working students.
 The curriculum consists of practical activities and compulsory vocational training.
 The latter can take place in Austria or abroad.
 Such internships usually last 15 weeks.
 At the end of the training, students write their theses.

 FH provides over 650 degree programs in areas such as business, engineering and IT, social sciences, media, design, medicine.
 In total, there are more than 20 universities of applied sciences in Austria.
 About 80 programs are taught entirely in English.